AlexAlt/tic-tac-toe-swap-js/README.md

 The app creates a Player-, Space-, Board- and Game-class.
 The Player-class contains the player_type property, x or o.

 The Space-class contains the occupiedBy attribute, which is set when Player clicks on a space to the current player_type.
-Also, it contains the coordinates of the space.
+Also, it contains the coordinates of the space, which as of now have no functionality attached.

 The Board-class contains a spaces-array of the 9 spaces making up the game-board.